Swimmer’s Ear Treatment in Flower Mound

 Swimmer’s ear is a term used to describe an infection of the outer ear canal.
 Also known as otitis externa, swimmer’s ear is incredibly common in children and, you guessed it, frequent swimmers.

-Our board certified ENTs at Lone Star ENT specialize in treating swimmers ear in Flower Mound, TX.
+Dr. Mark Bickert is a board-certified otolaryngologist at Lone Star ENT.
+Dr. Bickert specializes in treating swimmers ear at his office in Flower Mound, TX.
 Learn about the causes, symptoms and treatments for swimmers ear and call (972) 691-0368 to schedule your appointment today.

 What Causes Swimmer’s Ear?